mh032611/Python-Practice-and-Code/README.md

 # Python-Practice-and-Coding Challeges
-A collection of Python Practice exercises and Coding Challenges
+A collection of Python practice exercises and Coding Challenges